"Does France (and Paris) use euros as its currency?"

 - LCL - Le Crédit Lyonnais

-Use your ATM (ie, debit) card to get cash (in euros) just as you would at home.
+Use your ATM card to get cash (in euros) just as you would at home.
 Most French ATM machines offer instructions in multiple languages including English, and they're easy to use.

-There's no need to worry about which French bank gives the best conversion rate.
+There's no need to worry about which bank gives the best conversion rate.
 French banks, by agreement, do not add any withdrawal fees or charges on ATM withdrawals, regardless of the ATM card you use.
-As a result, they offer the same rate at any given time, although the rate itself is dynamic and changes slightly throughout the day.
+As a result, they offer the same rate at any given time, although the rate itself is dynamic and can change slightly throughout the day.